MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: Experiments

 \subsection{Benchmark Results}

-As shown in the Table~\ref{tab:main}, Gemini 3 Pro establishes a clear state of the art in multitalker audio visual generation evaluation, achieving the highest overall score and leading on key interaction and cinematic metrics, including speaker utterance alignment (SA), turn taking (TT), and expression alignment (EA).
-This shows that it not only perceives audio-visual signals accurately, but also reliably evaluates complex cross speaker and cross modal behaviors.

-Performance differences are driven primarily by interaction modeling rather than low level signal fidelity.
-While most models perform similarly on signal metrics, large gaps emerge on interaction dimensions, where Gemini 3 Pro and Gemini 3 Flash outperform most open source models by over 20 points on speaker alignment and turn taking.
-This indicates that many models fail to detect who is speaking and when, causing conversationally incorrect videos to be misjudged as acceptable.
-Model scale alone is not sufficient.
-Despite having 30B parameters, Qwen3 Omni and Ming Omni are outperformed by the 7B Ola model on speech and interaction metrics, while Gemini’s strong temporal and spatial alignment scores highlight the importance of native audio visual reasoning.
-Overall, Gemini 3 Pro uniquely combines perceptual, interactional, and cinematic understanding, making it the most reliable evaluator among all tested systems.
+As shown in Table~\ref{tab:main}, Gemini 3 Pro achieves the strongest overall performance on MTAVG-Bench and shows clear advantages on higher-level interaction and cinematic dimensions, including speaker alignment (SA), turn-taking (TT), and expression alignment (EA).
+This suggests that it not only perceives audio--visual signals accurately, but also demonstrates stronger capability in evaluating complex cross-speaker and cross-modal behaviors.
+Notably, performance differences are driven primarily by interaction modeling rather than signal-level fidelity.
+Although many models perform similarly on signal-level metrics, much larger gaps emerge on interaction dimensions, where Gemini 3 Pro and Gemini 3 Flash outperform most open-source models by substantial margins on speaker alignment and turn-taking.
+This indicates that many models still struggle to determine who is speaking and when, leading them to judge conversationally incorrect videos too favorably.
+Although Qwen3-Omni and Ming-Omni both have 30B parameters, they are still outperformed by the 7B Ola model on several speech and interaction metrics.
+Overall, these results suggest that reliable diagnosis of video failure modes in multi-speaker T2AV settings depends not only on audio--visual perception, but also on multimodal models having a stronger ability to understand and model high-level interaction structure, speaker attribution, and turn-taking logic.